rainflop000/javalice/README.md

 4. **Magic Boxes**:
 - Each room has a 50% chance of containing a magic box with one of the following:
     - Coins: 10–35 coins (30% chance).
-    - Magic Police Alarm: Increases police encounter probabilities by 3% in all directions (25%).
+    - Magic Police Alarm: Increases police encounter probabilities by 3% in all directions (25% chance).
-    - Invisibility Cloak: Escapes magical police encounters (15%).
+    - Invisibility Cloak: Escapes magical police encounters (15% chance).
-    - Coal: No effect (30%).
+    - Coal: No effect (30% chance).
 - Players can open the box and decide whether to keep the item.
 Inventory limit: 3 items.

 5. **Encounters**:
 - Magical Police:
-    - Use an Invisibility Cloak or bribe them (cost: 0.5x–1.5x current coins).
+    - Use an Invisibility Cloak or bribe them (cost: random amount of 0.5x–1.5x current coins).
     - If neither option is possible, the player is caught.
 - Jail:
-    - Jump back up to three times to a new room.
+    - Players can jump back up to three times to a new room.
 No reversed probabilities.

 ### Winning and Losing